 - Noise energy absorption is important during abnormal operation.
 When an overvoltage is applied in the off state, the transistor causes a non-destructive breakdown that absorbs the noise energy and converts it to thermal energy to ensure reliability of the device.

 The Differences Between Semiconductor Materials GaN and SiC:

 - GaN has faster frequency capabilities: Suitable for consumer device charging, hybrid power, and 5G radio frequency communication applications.

 - SiC has a higher voltage tolerance capability: Suitable for applications that require higher voltages such as electric vehicles, supercharging stations, vehicles, and energy sources.

 The Applications of Semiconductor Materials GaN and SiC:

 SiC and GaN have some overlapping voltage levels and frequencies.
 SiC is mainly aimed at 600V~3.3kV for high voltage applications in the electric vehicle market; while GaN is expected to open new prospects in 100V~600V power electronics.
 In addition, GaN has a switching frequency of more than 1 MHz, so in addition to its application in the field of power charging, GaN has a greater market opportunity in 5G wireless communication.
-In practical applications, SiC has better technology maturity, so the market is growing rapidly, and the application in the xEV market is also increasingly widespread.
+In practical applications, SiC has better technology maturity, so the market is growing rapidly, and its application in the xEV market has also become increasingly widespread.

 SiC is composed of Si and C, which has a strong bonding force and is thermally, chemically, and mechanically stable.
 Due to the characteristics of low consumption and high power, SiC is suitable for high-voltage and high-current application scenarios, such as electric vehicles and electric vehicle charging.
 Infrastructure, solar and offshore wind power, and other green power generation equipment.